videah/blog/content/2025-04-22-attacking-my-landlords-boiler/index.md

 +++
-title = "Attacking My Landlord's Boiler" description = "A bundle of notes on the over-engineered way I read books now."
+title = "Attacking My Landlord's Boiler" description = "How it took several months for me to get warm..."

 [extra]
-banner_alt = "A Kobo Libra 2 e-reader sitting on some grass with my fursona on the screen saying 'Howdy!'" banner_ratio = 3 show_banner_on_index = true
-enable_comments = true
+banner_alt = "Very bright red photo of a Macbook plugged into a HackRF radio, with my thermostat sitting next to it" banner_ratio = 3 show_banner_on_index = true enable_comments = true